 NetworkVariables are used as duration timers to control the beginning and end of status effects.
 You could also use regular floats for timers.
 By using

-NetworkVariables, the client could use this information to display different graphics based on active buffs to players.
-Such as double shot and triple shot effects.
+NetworkVariables, the client can use this information to display different graphics based on active buffs to players.

 2DSpaceShooter object creates many objects dynamically at runtime including bullets, asteroids, and pickups.
 2DSpaceShooter uses object pooling to avoid performance issues of instantiating and destroying Unity Objects all the time and creating allocations in the process.

 2DSpaceShooter uses the NetworkObjectPool script, which can be found in the Community Contributions Repository.